 Price: A night in a 1-bed villa will cost you US$4,200

 Address: Laucala Private Island, Fiji

-A night’s stay starts at a whopping US$4,200, but you get exactly what you pay for with over-the-top luxury and unrivaled privacy.
-The 25 unique villas are sophisticated versions of traditional Fijian homes, and each villa has its private pool.
+A night’s stay starts at US$4,200, but you get what you pay for with over-the-top luxury and unrivaled privacy.
+The 25 unique villas are sophisticated versions of traditional Fijian homes, each with a private pool.

 Inside, everything is tailored to provide a luxurious stay: giant plasma TVs, Bose sound systems, a bar stocked with champagne, seashell-shaped sofas, and granite bathtubs.

 Outside, there’s plenty to do.
-Grab some grub at any of the five restaurants, play tennis, hit the beach, swim in several pools, sail on a yacht, go diving, jetskiing, or hit the green at the 18-hole David McLay Kidd-designed golf course.
-Once you’re done and in need of relaxing, drop by the spa for treatments with organic, island-made oils.
+Grab some grub at any of the five restaurants, play tennis, hit the beach, swim in several pools, sail on a yacht, go diving or jetskiing, or hit the green at the 18-hole David McLay Kidd-designed golf course.
+Once you’re done and need to relax, drop by the spa for treatments with organic, island-made oils.

 What is a 7-star hotel?

 In official terms, there is no such thing as a 7 star rating.
 The term was said to have been coined by an unnamed journalist covering the opening of Dubai’s Burj Arab Jumeirah in 1999.